-"I know people that go out too and get blackout drunk almost every weekend." - Upperclassman, Male unless you're going home.
-So you feel like you have to cram that alcohol in that one weekend." - Upperclassman, Male
+"I know people that go out too and get blackout drunk almost every weekend." - Upperclassman, Male

 On versus Off Campus.
 Alcohol usage occurred primarily off campus.
 When midshipmen participants noted when students were off campus, alcohol use was less monitored and they were free to make their own decisions.
 Going out to drink off campus was considered an event by students; it was viewed along the same lines as going to a movie or a school dance.